-Knowledge Progression Pathfinders 1 / Year 1 Pathfinders 2 / Year 2 Unity in the Community Pupils will build on their knowledge of plants from the Explorers Learning Pathway to learn about the structure of plants and learn the correct language to describe their parts.
+Pathfinders 2 / Year 2

+Cycle A - Unity in the Community

+Pupils will build on their knowledge of plants from the Explorers Learning Pathway to learn about the structure of plants and learn the correct language to describe their parts.
 Through learning walks, pupils will observe a variety of different plants and trees.
-Pupils will learn that plants can grow from either seeds Zero to Hero Pupils will develop their understanding of light sources and expand this to include those sources that also provide heat energy as well as light.
-They will recognise that some sources require electricity to work and, therefore, need a circuit and power source in order to function.
-Pupils will experiment with toys that require everyday materials or bulbs but all require certain conditions in order to flourish and be healthy.
+Pupils will learn that plants can grow from either seeds or bulbs but all require certain conditions in order to flourish and be healthy.
 They will conduct a simple experiment for growing their own plants and use STEM skills to record growth.
 Pupils will expand their knowledge of the relationship between plants and animals by learning about food chains.
 Pupils will learn the terms 'deciduous' and 'evergreen' in relation to trees.